phpuech/OT_Analysis/README.md

 # Tool for managing the results of optical tweezers

-OT_Anlysis is a tool for extracting, analyzing and classifying data from optical tweezer experiments.
+OT_Analysis is a tool for extracting, analyzing and classifying data from optical tweezer experiments.
+In the actual state, it uses forces curves created by a Bruker/JPK Nanowizard II optical tweezers setup.

 # Journal Open Source Software

-For better visibility and recognition of the real significant contribution in the analysis of optical tweezers data, the tool was published in the open source software journal at the following address
+For better visibility and recognition of the real significant contribution in the analysis of optical tweezers data, the tool was proposed as publication (under review) in the Journal of Open Source Software (https://joss.theoj.org/)

 # Installation

-## Install MiniConda && Create conda environment
+## Install Conda/MiniConda && Create conda environment

-We recommend to install conda and create a virtual environment to avoid library conflicts before you install OT_Analyis
+For an optimal ease of use, we recommend to install conda and create a virtual environment to avoid library conflicts before you install OT_Analyis.

 For Linux or Mac